Group

 Research Excellence Framework (REF) 2021

 The International Gaming Research Unit submitted an impact case study to the Research Excellence Framework (REF) 2021.
-Discover the real-world impact of their research here.
+Read the impact case study and discover the real-world impact of their research.